From a monastic path of practice to a social ethics and a religion for the laity

 Part of this social ethic was tolerance for other religious practices, Brahmins, Jains and Ajivikas, and such tolerance has remained a religious attitude characteristic of India for most of its history.
 Asoka had exhortations inscribed on rocks and pillars throughout the empire to promote values conducive to “a harmonious society and heavenly rebirth as the goal of a good life according to Dhamma, making no mention of Nirvana.”
 In other words, his was a practical application of the Buddha’s teachings at the socio-political level, with no reference to the philosophical doctrines and soteriological practices of the Buddha.
 While some edicts made explicit reference to Buddhist teachings, others simply encouraged people to lead an ethical life and do “good deeds.”
 The target of Asoka’s policies was the lay population.
 This was a new development, which took place before the official date given by scholars for the emergence of Mahayana (150 BCE).

 It would be correct to say that, even though the Buddha had been concerned about equality (people of all castes were accepted in the Sangha, including women, after these had insisted on joining the order for long enough … ), the path of practice he taught appears to have been understood as a call to join the monastic life.
 It was said that life in towns and cities was too chaotic and noisy to provide the calm setting required for a meditation practice.
-The Buddha had not attempted to instigate any reform at the socio-political level.
-In fact, Asoka himself did not abolish the caste system, nor did any of the Buddhist rulers who followed him.
 This accounts for the fact that, even today, Buddhist practice is still primarily viewed as an individual practice, rather than a social institution to which like-minded practitioners are keen to belong.
 Buddhism is still regarded as primarily a Monastic Order, it is not, like Christianity, a Church with families gathering for mass on Sundays.

 Asoka took serious steps to develop a devotional practice in the shape of a stupa-cult.
 He built the original ten stupas, including the original stupa at Sanchi, in central India, over which the current Sanchi stupa was built in the first century CE.
 According to Harvey, “The four gateways, or toranas, place the Stupa symbolically at a crossroads, as the Buddha had specified, perhaps to indicate the openness and universality of the Dhamma.”
 Harvey adds that, until then, the focus of devotion had been the Bodhi tree, the original Bodhi tree, or other trees grown from its cuttings or seeds.
 The shape of the stupa had developed from pre-Buddhist burial mounds for kings, heroes and saints, and held relics of the Buddha.
 In the absence of representation of the Buddha in human form, these holy relics provided as close a presence of the Buddha as could be achieved.
 Buddha-images appeared much later, during the reign of the Kushan ruler Kanishka l in the 2nd century CE.
 Until then, a symbol – a Dhamma-wheel above an empty throne with footprints – signified the Buddha’s presence.